By Jackie Blight

-A tiny village, waaaaay up on the side of Mount Agung Volcano on the island of Bali in Indonesia, with 15 expectant faces looking at me waiting for me to say something.
+A tiny village, waaaaay up on the side of Mount Agung Volcano on the island of Bali in Indonesia, avec 15 expectant faces looking at me waiting for me to say something.

 Ok here goes, “My name is Jackie Blight, I’m from Canada, I’m a house painter and decorator, and the first thing they taught me at school was the Color Wheel.
 Here it is.”